Arts and Place

 The final major project enables students to pursue a creative project of their own interest, or an academic essay interrogating arts and place, arts practice in residency theory and practice, or a combination of project and essay (50/50).
 The outcome is presented in the public domain at Dartington or at one of the host residency locations.

-In addition to tuition fees, you will also need to budget for travel and accommodation and material costs.
+Our applicant information page contains details on the course tuition fee, but as this programme contains residencies, you will also need to budget for travel, accommodation and material costs.

 The first six weeks module is delivered at Dartington and is a full timetable over at least four days of each week.
 You will need to either live on site with full board, participating in the learning community @ £299 per week or live nearby and travel in and out.